httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 {"busy": true, "message": "Your call is very important to us"}
 ~~~

-Since the signature component values from the request are not repeated in the response, the requester MUST keep the original message component values around long enough to validate the signature of the response that uses this component identifier.
-In most cases, this means the requester needs to keep the original request message around, since the signer could choose to include any portions of the request in its response, according to the needs of the application.
-Signing the signature value of the request alone does not provide sufficient coverage in most cases, as discussed in {{security-sign-signature}}.

 Note that the ECDSA algorithm in use here is non-deterministic, meaning a different signature value will be created every time the algorithm is run.
 The signature value provided here can be validated against the given keys, but newly-generated signature values are not expected to match the example.
 See {{security-nondeterministic}}.

+Since the signature component values from the request are not repeated in the response, the requester MUST keep the original message component values around long enough to validate the signature of the response that uses this component identifier.
+In most cases, this means the requester needs to keep the original request message around, since the signer could choose to include any portions of the request in its response, according to the needs of the application.
+Since it is possible for an intermediary to alter a request message before it is processed by the server, applications need to take care not to sign such altered values as the client would not be able to validate the resulting signature.

+Applications needing this type of binding have to sign sufficient portion the request to ensure that it is uniquely tied to the response.
+Signing the signature value of a signed request alone does not provide sufficient coverage in most cases, as discussed in {{security-sign-signature}}.

 The `req` parameter MUST NOT be used in a signature that targets a request message.